-Considering the answers of the participants for the second question, it was revealed that both groups referred to the themes of concept teaching and citizen-character education.
-For example, it was highlighted by HEP-4 that the teaching activity in the context of the buoyancy of liquids is significant in terms of ‘internalizing everyday skills, basic scientific process skills and concepts in an indirect way’.
-On the other hand, LEP-1 discussed the direct concept teaching by referring to the importance, of the subject context in the current science teaching activity, in terms of awareness-raising.
-The major difference here is that the teacher having high epistemological belief refers to indirect concept teaching rationale, and the teacher with low level of epistemological belief refers to the direct concept teaching rationale.
+Considering the participants' answers for the second question, it was revealed that both groups referred to the themes of concept teaching and citizen-character education.
+For example, it was highlighted by HEP-4 that the teaching activity in the context of the buoyancy of liquids is significant in terms of 'internalizing everyday skills, basic scientific process skills and concepts in an indirect 'way'.
+On the other hand, LEP-1 discussed the direct concept teaching by referring to the importance of the subject context in the current science teaching activity regarding awareness-raising.
+The major difference here is that the teacher having firm epistemological belief refers to indirect concept teaching rationale, and the teacher with the low level of epistemological belief refers to the direct concept teaching rationale.
 Another difference that distinguishes the high-group participants from the low-group participants in light of the answers to the second question is that they detail the rationale for science literacy.

-HEP-2: It is expected that the student will process the knowledge obtained by observation and use of classification skills in order to make inferences about the form of nutrition.
+HEP-2: It is expected that the student will process the knowledge obtained by observation and use of classification skills to make inferences about the form of nutrition.
 In this way, children's scientific skills and inquiries will be improved.

-HEP-3: Above all, it is important for children to perceive that everything is important for ecological balance, to make research on the experienced problems when necessary, to suggest solutions based on the scientific knowledge about the problem and to discuss it themselves.
+HEP-3: Above all, it is important for children to perceive that everything is important for ecological balance, to conduct research on the experienced problems when necessary, to suggest solutions based on the scientific knowledge about the problem, and to discuss it themselves.

-The answers of the two participants from the high epistemological profile indicated that they placed importance to the scientific process, questioning and reasoning skills that represent the basic learning outcomes to allow children to become science-literate individuals.
-This suggests that they have adopted the basic rationals for a qualified early childhood science teaching.
-Considering the answers of the preschool teachers in the low and high groups to the third question about the bases of the advanced and different knowledge not required to be learned by children yet, it was seen that the participants having high epistemological belief addressed the basic content structure in line with the children's developmental level rationale, while the participants with low epistemological belief suffered from irresolution.
-HEP-1 noted that he/she transformed, the content to be shared during the science teaching activity, in the context of cleanliness based on the scientific process skills such as observation and prediction within the age group of children and talked about some harmful bacteria species as an example of advanced knowledge.
-She stated that she would not specifically mention Staphylococcus and Micrococcus bacteria.
+The answers of the two participants from the high epistemological profile indicated that they emphasized the scientific process, questioning, and reasoning skills that represent the basic learning outcomes to allow children to become science-literate individuals.
+This suggests that they have adopted the basic rationals for qualified early childhood science teaching.
+Considering the answers of the pre-school teachers in the low and high groups to the third question about the bases of the advanced and different knowledge not required to be learned by children yet, it was seen that the participants having high epistemological belief addressed the basic content structure in line with the children's developmental level rationale, while the participants with low epistemological belief suffered from irresolution.
+HEP-1 noted that he/she transformed the content to be shared during the science teaching activity, in the context of cleanliness based on the scientific process skills such as observation and prediction within the age group of children and talked about some harmful bacteria species as an example of advanced knowledge.
+However, she stated that she would not specifically mention Staphylococcus and Micrococcus bacteria.
 LEP-2, on the other hand, preferred to address the origin of the subject matter rather than talking about the advanced knowledge structures on the subject.
 According to him, children should be directed to chemically and naturally occurring dyes.
 He thought that children could learn more healthily this way.

-The fourth question in the CRT represents the orientations of teachers towards the challenges, limitations and obstacles associated with the teaching process.
-The conceptualizations of preschool teachers who answered this question are independent of their epistemological beliefs.
+The fourth question in the CRT represents the orientations of teachers towards the challenges, limitations, and obstacles associated with the teaching process.
+The conceptualizations of pre-school teachers who answered this question are independent of their epistemological beliefs.
 Therefore, both participant groups referred to child-based, content-based and external limitations.
-For example, HEP-5 stated that especially the application part of the subject matter teaching would have some difficulties in terms of student understanding, application difficulty and class size.
-Similarly, it was seen in the explanation of LEP-5 that the concepts of motivation-indifference, subject context and lack of materials became prominent.
+For example, HEP-5 stated that especially the application part of the subject matter teaching would have some difficulties in terms of student understanding, application difficulty, and class size.
+Similarly, it was seen in the explanation of LEP-5 that the concepts of motivation-indifference, subject context, and lack of materials became prominent.